 There would be no unique motherland identity.
 There would be no mingling of heritages other than the rape of tribal women and the breeding of tribal people to make them bigger and stronger.

-No identity other than a vast continent and no heritage other than what the slavers provided--and what little the freed men and women following slavery etched out of the residue of similarities they could put together--to claim following the emancipation up until the Civil Rights Movement that provide concrete African nationalities for African Americans exists.
+No identity other than a vast continent, no heritage other than what the slavers provided, and no perpetual culture other than what little the freed men and women following slavery etched out of the residue of similarities they could put together following the Emancipation Proclamation up to the Civil Rights Movement exists concretely offering African historical identities for African Americans.

 Second Class Heritage

-Following slavery, there existed about 20 years of prosperity for the newly free people of color before the new form of slavery became social law--racism.
-The social idea that any person of mixed slave ancestry constituted a Colored person created a singular class of people regardless of differing ethnic identity, Black--no matter the color of skin.
+Following slavery, there existed about 20 years of prosperity for the newly free people of color before the new form of bondage became social law--racism.
+The social idea that any person of mixed slave ancestry constituted a Colored person created a singular class of people regardless of differing ethnic identities, Black--no matter the color of skin.

-This concept survived from slavery where it was used to prevent mixed race people from claiming freedom based on European heritage or gaining a foothold after slavery as a more preferred class--though that occurred anyway.
+This concept survived from slavery where it was used to prevent mixed-race people from claiming freedom based on European heritage, or gaining a foothold following the end of slavery as a more preferred class (though that occurred anyway).

-After many generations of slavery and second-class citizenship, the sociological impact on this group created a people with no past to glorify as other Americans and little reason to love a country that did not guarantee constitutional rights.
-Generation X may be the first group of Blacks that actually experienced a more level social experience since slavery.
+After many generations of slavery and second-class citizenship, the sociological impact on this group created a people with no reason to glorify the past as other Americans, and little reason to love a country that did not guarantee them constitutional rights.
+Generation X may be the first group of Blacks that experienced a more level social experience since slavery ended.

-The psychosocial impact on African American cultural developed into what I call Collective Social Regard or CSR.
-No matter where a Black person originates in the country and above all political and social ties race is the definition of this group.
-CSR is based in the humanistic approach of Carl Rogers, specifically unconditional positive regard in reference to the client-center approach to therapy.
+The psycho-social impact on African American cultural developed into what can be call Collective Social Regard or CSR.
+No matter the origin of a Black person in the country and above all political and social ties, race is the defining feature of the African American group.
+CSR is based in the humanistic approach of Carl Rogers, specifically unconditional positive regard in reference to the client-centered approach to therapy.

 CSR is the perspective of African American social interaction derived from a shared ethnic experience based on heritage and race.
 Black people accept other Black people regarding them as brothers or sisters--due to the cattle like breeding during slavery--no matter the percentage of tribal ancestry.
 All an individual needs is to claim African heritage to be included as Black.